Bug542/git/stopwatch/README.md

 {Make a list of things that you need to fix, improve, and add in the future.}

-- Item 1 Add more Athetlic theme to the stopwatch
+- Item 1 Add more Athletic theme to the stopwatch
 - Item 2 Create a log for times
 - Item 3 Add for lap times